riceissa/issarice.com/wiki/wikipedia.md

 Also relevant is my current [bounty list](https://github.com/vipulnaik/working-drafts/blob/master/contributor-lists/issa-list.mediawiki).

 As of November 13, 2016, I have 3,346 edits on the English Wikipedia.
-More details statistics are available using [X!'s tools](https://tools.wmflabs.org/xtools-ec/?user=Riceissa&project=en.wikipedia.org).
+More detailed statistics are available using [X!'s tools](https://tools.wmflabs.org/xtools-ec/?user=Riceissa&project=en.wikipedia.org).

 # Contributions